FOSDEM/volunteers/README.md

 Development setup
 =================

+The tool has been tested on Python3.7 and Python3.10.
+Python3.13 is not currently supported.

 After cloning the repo do these steps:

-1) Create a python environment using python3
+1) Create a python environment using python3.
    eg: `virtualenv -p /usr/bin/python3 ./venv` and activate this environment whenever working on the project (all other steps assume this)
    ```